vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_create.md

       --defer-secondary-keys               Defer secondary index creation for a table until after it has been copied --exclude-tables strings             Source tables to exclude from copying -h, --help                               help for create
-      --no-routing-rules                   (Advanced) MoveTables Create only.
-Do not create routing rules while creating the workflow.
+      --no-routing-rules                   (Advanced) Do not create routing rules while creating the workflow.
 See the reference documentation for limitations if you use this flag.
       --on-ddl string                      What to do when DDL is encountered in the VReplication stream.
 Possible values are IGNORE, STOP, EXEC, and EXEC_IGNORE (default "IGNORE")
       --source-keyspace string             Keyspace where the tables are being moved from (required) --source-shards strings              Source shards to copy data from when performing a partial MoveTables (experimental)